Marjorie Sewell Cautley, Landscape Architect for the Motor Age

 Marjorie Sewell Cautley (1891–1954) was the first woman landscape architect to design state parks, the first to plan the landscape of a federally funded housing project, and the first to lecture in a university city planning department.
 In her absorbing biography, Sarah Allaback illuminates the life and work of this remarkable practitioner.
 Delving into diaries, scrapbooks, correspondence, and Cautley’s wide-ranging writings and analyzing the projects—including unprecedented work on New Hampshire state parks—Allaback weaves the story of a woman who transcended both social and professional boundaries to create humane living spaces at one of the most transformative times in American history—the introduction of the automobile into mainstream public life.

 The eldest of three daughters in a peripatetic naval family, Cautley experienced an unusually unfettered life as a child.
 A year living in Guam left her with lifelong memories of great natural beauty and respect for the inexplicable forces of nature.
-The death of her mother when she was ten and of her father three years later deepened her sense of self-reliance.
+The death of her mother when she was ten and of her father two years later deepened her sense of self-reliance.
 Exceptionally creative, Cautley found in the profession of landscape architecture more than a means to support herself.

 Launching her practice in 1920, Cautley envisioned engaging landscapes to suit postwar “affordable” housing, and spaces for enjoying the outdoors.
 As a teenager, Cautley had witnessed the first mass-produced automobiles being driven down the streets of Brooklyn; less than two decades later, she designed the landscape of Radburn, New Jersey, a “town for the motor age.”
 Later in her career, Cautley designed parks to accommodate the increase in recreational travel and public gardens intended to improve middle-class American life.
 Raised in the Progressive Era, she approached all of her projects with a sense of profound social responsibility.